 The QuickBooks Online Accounting API uses the REST framework.
-Generally, our API lets you access and build apps that can use most customer-facing features in QuickBooks Online.
+It uses standard HTTP methods and JSON input and output.
+Generally, our API lets you build apps that can utilize most customer-facing features in QuickBooks Online.

 In this guide, we’ll cover how our API works and what resources, operations, and features your app can utilize.
 If you’re looking for accounting info, here’s an overview of basic accounting in QuickBooks Online.

 Tip: This guide covers QuickBooks Online and its API.
 It doesn’t include the API for payments processing, or other products like QuickBooks Desktop.

 The QuickBooks Online Accounting API lets your apps utilize key features and data points in QuickBooks Online.

 Individual API entities correspond with forms, lists, and other resources in the customer-facing QuickBooks Online UI.
 For instance, apps can call the invoice entity to create, read, or send invoices in your connected users’ QuickBooks Online companies.

 This model shows some general “list” entities and how they relate to customer-facing accounting tasks like transactions, journal entries, and transfers: